-These easy to make Smoked Chicken Breasts are a whole new level of flavor, and there are endless ways to use them!
+This easy-to-make Smoked Chicken Breast recipe has a whole new level of flavor, and there are endless ways to use it!
 They do require a pellet grill like a Traeger or Pit Boss.
 However if you don’t have one, no worries you can make my Best Chicken Marinades instead.
 This recipe is just 3 ingredients, with optional seasoning mixes, and takes just 5 minutes of prep work.
 Then your smoker does all the rest of the work, imparting nothing but incredible flavor to these juicy chicken breasts.

 Having a grill that smokes is one of the easiest ways to make flavorful healthy meals.
 You’ll never get tired of the incredible taste.
 And these chicken breasts have been our go-to this summer.
 I love to make these for dinner sometimes, but my favorite way is to load up the grill with 6-10 pounds of chicken breasts to smoke all at once.

-Then when they’re done, I slice or dice them to freeze for quick grab and go meals.
+Then when they’re done, I slice or dice them to freeze for quick grab-and-go meals.
 This smoked chicken makes amazing lunch and dinner salads, and it’s incredible in my Best Classic Chicken Salad.
-And if makes a wonderful homemade lunchmeat for my Homemade Lunchables.
+And it makes a wonderful homemade lunchmeat for my Homemade Lunchables.
 Really the possibilities for how to use this recipe are endless.